7targets/7targets-docs/_posts/2021-07-15-Introduce-me.md

 # set_order: 3
 ---

-AI sales assistant is getting more advanced by the time.
-It is reducing human efforts but can never replace human salespeople.

-Introducing humans to AI assistant is important.
-Below is the complete guideline of how you can do that by following simple steps.

-Here assistant got a response saying something like are you available at a given time.
+Problem: An AI assistant interacts with hundreds of leads in parallel.
+When a lead responds to the AI assistant and asks for a meeting, now the AI assistant needs to introduce her boss to take the conversation forward. the human salesperson into the conversation.
+This is done using the following simple steps.

+In the below example, the AI assistant got a response from a lead named Nicole asking a time for a meeting.
-So assistant forwards this hot lead to the head.
+First, when assistant reads something like this, she marks this lead as a HOT lead.
+And then she forwards this hot lead to her boss.

-Now the head wants to introduce himself to Nicole.
+Now her boss wants to introduce himself to the lead - Nicole.

 So all you have to do is.

 Step-1

-Login to 7targets.

-Step-2

-Go to 'Leads' and search for the email which was sent to you via email.
+Click the lead URL that was sent to you in lead notification.
+If 7Targets is open, search for 'Nicole' on Lead list page.
 ![image](../../images/Introduce-me-1.jpg)

 Lead name with follow-up history will pop up.